-The Cyclone reservoir has a cylindrical shape, and was originally developed and patented for use in hydraulic fan drives for mobile equipment by Price Engineering, Hartland, Wis.
-Now available for general application, officials at Price Engineering say the Cyclone reservoir reduces fluid volume and associated costs up to 95%.
+The Cyclone reservoir has a cylindrical shape and was originally developed and patented for use in hydraulic fan drives for mobile equipment by Price Engineering, Hartland, Wis.
+It is now available for general application, and officials at Price Engineering say the Cyclone reservoir reduces fluid volume and associated costs up to 95%.

 The dramatically smaller size makes space available for mounting other components in a machine.
 It also reduces weight and is more environmentally friendly because less fluid is needed in the hydraulic system.